What is the Cheapest Health Insurance in Michigan?

 Smart Tips for Finding the Right Plan

-- Use a licensed insurance agent—they can help for free.
+- Use a licensed agent—they usually don’t charge

 Real-Life Examples from Michigan